ipfs/specs/IPIP/0328-gateway-json-cbor-response-format.md

 In addition, this functionality is already present on the current Kubo CLI.
-By bringing it to the gateways, we provide users with more power when it comes to traversing IPLD data.
+By bringing it to the gateways, we provide users with more power when it comes to storing and fetching CBOR and JSON in IPFS.

 ## Detailed design

-The solution is to allow the Gateway to support serializing an IPLD Data Model representation as [DAG-JSON], [DAG-CBOR], JSON and CBOR by requesting them using either the `Accept` HTTP header or the `format` URL query.
+The solution is to allow the Gateway to support serializing data as [DAG-JSON], [DAG-CBOR], JSON and CBOR by requesting them using either the `Accept` HTTP header or the `format` URL query.
 In addition, if the resolved CID is of one of the aforementioned types, the gateway should be able to resolve them instead of failing with `node type unknown`.

 ## Test fixtures